 MAKE YOURSELF BEAUTIFUL AT THE MIRROR OF VENUS

-From Gadir’s hot springs and the Benikulà Cave natural sauna to the mud of the Lago di Venere, its volcanic origins make of Pantelleria a natural open air spa.
+From Gadir’s hot springs and the Benikulà Cave natural sauna to the mud of the Lago di Venere, its volcanic origins make Pantelleria a natural open air spa.

 The good news is that we mere mortals can bathe in its sulfurous waters too.

-Make the most of 100 km of trails along the coast and inland on a mountain bike or opt for a guided hike down a crater through deep, mysterious canyons to a remote shepherds’ hideaway, that once was a hiding place for the island’s infamous bandits.
+Make the most of 100 km of trails along the coast and inland on a mountain bike or opt for a guided hike down a crater through deep, mysterious canyons to a remote shepherds’ hideaway, that was once a hiding place for the island’s infamous bandits.

 In fact, with its name coming from the arabic “Bent el rion”, daughter of the wind, Pantelleria does not make life easy.
 The giardini panteschi, circular garden walls “tailored” around one citrus tree create their own nano-climate and protect the tree from the wind.
 They date back thousands of years and of all agricultural systems, no other architecture involves so much work to grow one single tree!